AllCoinLab/BounceUp/README.md

 It was hard for me but I have made a tweak workaround.
 Now verifying that it could be possible.
+And implementation could be hard.
+So it may take lot of time. or maybe not.

 And test will be quite easy.
 Just spending some money matters.